burakdede/tech-papers-read/amazon-dynamo/notes.md

 - when node A tries to re-route request to node B and B is unresponsive to A (while responsive to C) A will periodically check B but eventually will mark it as unhealthy and will try other alternatives.
 - there is no need for global view of the failure state
-	- first every system will get the node addition and removal via seed nodes and central methods
+	- first, every system will get the node addition and removal via seed nodes and central methods
-	- second communication failures between nodes will be propogated to system eventually.
+	- second, communication failures between nodes will be propogated to system eventually.

 ### Adding & Removing Nodes